 fellow citizens.
 At the time of his death he was Appraiser of Real Estate for this

 was preached at the Friends church in Spiceland by Elder Mavity of the Christian

 Church who with the his wife and child occupied the wagon with Mr. Healey at the

 Mr. Healey leaves a wife and five children.
 In his death the county has lost a valuable

-public servant, his family a gentle and loving parent and husbanc and society a very useful
+public servant, his family a gentle and loving parent and husband and society a very

 Testimonial of Report to Welborn Healey

 The following testimonial was read at Spiceland Lodge IOOF on last Friday night.
 It

 was ordered to be recorded on the minutes of the lodge and a copy to be presented